totaldebug/atomic-calendar-revive/info.md

 # v7.0.0

-This release sees some major changes in the way the card functions, please upgrade and check your configuration **before** submitting an issue.
+This release sees some major changes in the way the card functions, when upgrading please check your configuration **before** submitting an issue as many have changed.

+Documentation has been updated to reflect any changes made.

 # Changed configuration options